Vansh28Kapoor/Vansh28Kapoor.github.io/_projects/Bandits.md

 ## 2. Batched Multi-armed Bandits Problem
   For this task, we had to implement an efficient algorithm for batched sampling, i.e., at every time-step, we were allowed to pull only a fixed number of arms.
 I devised an asymptotically optimal algorithm that generalizes for arbitrary batch sizes.
 I approached the problem by implementing a batched sampling variant of Thompson Sampling and KL-UCB that stochastically sampled multiple times from the belief distribution it had of the Bernoulli arms.

+Furthermore, an efficient algorithm was devised for multiple bandit instances where the horizon equals the number of arms.
+The primary aim of the task was to design an algorithm capable of performing significantly better than simply sampling each arm once.